Table of Contents

 We can consider data hoarding as a conservation of crucial information mainly when entities forbid access to it.

-Whatever the reason is, it does not define that digital hoarding is not detrimental.
+Whatever the reason is, it does not mean that digital hoarding is not detrimental.
 People who tend to save all the data will need more hard drives and power to handle that data.

 Digital storage capacities are increasing, and users will have a place to store that data.